 Another advantage of this graphics card is that it comes with a single slot design which is very handy for some people having only a single slot space in their cases.
 Since this is a graphics card from a recent generation, its architecture provides certain advantages which might appeal to a consumer such as hardware acceleration for the latest video codecs.
 Just stay away from GPU overclocking, since the power delivery definitely can’t handle it.

 The gaming benchmarks of this graphics card were a little disappointing as there was a lot of stuttering in the latest titles even at lowered resolutions though it proved excellent during the UHD video playbacks.

-This graphics card should only be considered if you are more fond of browsing and watching videos than games.
+While yes, this GPU does not make itself a serious contender for the title of the best low-profile graphics card, but it still has its place.
+It can be used as a temporary graphics card during the GPU shortage just to keep you going until you find your dream card in stock.
+This graphics card should only be considered if you are fond of browsing and watching videos than games.
 For anyone, who wants to enjoy the mind-blowing visuals of a game, should avoid this graphics card.